Counseling, Family, and Human Services (MEd)

 Objectives:

-- Students will gain knowledge of couples and family therapy legal, ethical and professional standards and will demonstrate an ability to apply decision-making protocols and strategies in clinical and research contexts.
+- Students will gain knowledge of counseling legal, ethical and professional standards and will demonstrate an ability to apply decision-making protocols and strategies in clinical and research contexts.

 - Students will investigate and clarify their beliefs and values regarding clinical practice and ethical decision making.